About Historic Designation

 - Ensuring the protection of your building’s or property’s character for future generations

-- Potentially qualifying for a Federal Investment Tax Credit (if your building is listed on the National Register of Historic places, if you have conducted renovations that meet the Secretary of the Interior’s Standards for Rehabilitation and are income producing).
+- Potentially qualifying for Federal Rehabilitation Tax Credits and Minnesota Historic Structure Rehabilitation Tax Credits and grant opportunities (if your building is listed on the National Register of Historic Places, and your proposed rehabilitation meets the Secretary of the Interior’s Standards for Rehabilitation and are income producing).